-Supplies means all tangible property other than that described in §200.33 Equipment.
+Supplies means all tangible property other than that described in Equipment in 2 CFR §200.1 Definitions.
 A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
-See also §200.20 Computing devices and §200.33 Equipment.